saurabhkara/ReactHooks2025/README.md

 ## useDeferredValue()

 useDeferredValue is a React 18+ hook that allows you to defer updating a value until the browser is less busy, helping avoid UI jank during expensive renders.

+## useActionState()

+The useActionState hook is a new React hook introduced in React 18.2 (experimental) and further refined in React 19+ (currently in beta or Canary builds).
+It is designed for form actions in React Server Components (RSC), especially when using the new Server Actions API.